Prospective PhD students and PostDoc researchers

 Former PhD students and PostDoc researchers

-Students that completed their PhD with me, including ones from other institutions who spend a significant part of their PhD working with me are
+Researchers that either completed their PhD or spend a significant part of their PhD working with me, and researchers who collaborated with me under post-doctoral appointments are

 More information on supervision of PostDocs, PhD students, and BSc/MSc project students can be found in my CV.